fraserwoodburn/versioned_dir/something.md

                      files in the directory.
 The `-a` means "all files".
 You can commit new versions of individual files if you want, but this is not recommended.
+(5)  git diff      : Tell git to show the differences between the files in the working
+                            directory and the last saved version in the git repository.
+This will show the differences for all tracked files.
+Use `git diff FILENAME` to limit to only the file `FILENAME` (6) git checkout main FILENAME : Tell git to revert a file back to the last version of `FILENAME` saved in the repository